ricokali96/WhatsAppBot/README.md

 WINDOWS ONLY
 ###
 - Chrome driver needs to be in same chrome browser version
-- Uses keys.json for credencials
+- Create your keys.json for credencials

 """"